timofeynix/CodeForge/Swift/swift-learning-path.md

 - Inheritance (single)
 - Note: Property initialization is **undermined**; doesn't follow declared order

+- Structs let us create own custom complex data types
+- Tuples to return 2+ pieces of value from a func, but structs for fixed data to send / receive multiple times.

+- Methods belong to a type (structs, enums, classes), functions do not.
+Swift uses the `func` to define a method.
+Methods can refer to the other properties and methods inside the type they were accodiated.
+- Methods also avoid namespace pollution.

+- Inside your struct there’s no way of telling whether you’ll be working with a variable struct or a constant struct.
+So, to change properties, mark it as `mutating`.

 ## Classes (`class`)
 - Reference Semantics: Shared instances (changes affect all references)
 - OOP